Official Development Assistance (ODA) Data

 In the light of the good practices (both national and international) regarding transparency, accountability and communication, of the DAC Main Findings and Recommendations to Portugal and, of the several commitments that Portugal has been undertaking in this field, this new system stands as an important "result” within the progresses made so far.

-The new measure changed the method of reporting on concessional loans.
-In the cash flow system, the face value of the loans was counted as ODA, once the applicable eligibility conditions were met.
-In the grant equivalent system, only the concessional component/value of the loans can count as ODA, thus measuring the real "effort" of the donor in granting them and the benefit to the partner country.
+The GE accounts for loans differently from the CF. In the CF system, the face value of the loans was counted as ODA, once the applicable eligibility conditions were met.
+In the GE system, only the concessional component/value of the loans can count as ODA, thus measuring the real "effort" of the donor in granting them and the benefit to the partner country.
 In grant equivalent, the grant component of gross disbursements is recorded, the repayments are no longer weighted in the ODA calculation.

 The difference between Cash Flow ODA (net ODA) and Grant Equivalent ODA (gross ODA) is explained by the fact that the GE accounting method does not take loan repayments into account, unlike the CF method, which accounts for repayments as negative ODA.
 Thus, GE ODA takes gross disbursements into account, while CF ODA takes net disbursements into account, subtracting the amounts received = repayments.

-Note: Gross disbursements represent total disbursements made and net disbursements represent amounts disbursed after.
+Note: Gross disbursements represent total disbursements made and net disbursements represent amounts disbursed after subtracting amounts received.
+Additionally, ODA is presented in the Grant Equivalent measure.

 Bilateral ODA